Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Implementation Details

-Using either equation, we are able to avoid $\alpha_i = 0$ if $X_i$ stays in the space spanned by eigenvectors while $X_i$ is not the desired global minima.
-The convergence using either equation can be shown in a similar inductive way as in previous sections.
-Regarding the computational cost, since all trace term can be computed in a accumulative way, the computational cost for getting coefficients in \eqref{eq:linesearch-poly} for all $i$ remains the same as getting the coefficients in \eqref{eq:full-linesearch}.
+Using either equation, we are able to avoid $\alpha_i = 0$ if $X_i$ stays in the space spanned by eigenvectors while $X_i$ is not any stable fixed point.
+The local convergences for both choices of stepsize can be proved in a similar way as in Section~\ref{sec:localconv}.
+Regarding the computational cost, since all trace terms can be computed in an accumulative way, the computational cost for getting coefficients in \eqref{eq:linesearch-poly} and \eqref{eq:full-linesearch} remains the same for all $i$.